ash-sp-cole/BamazoN/README.md

 All you need to know:

-BamazoN willrun as two primary users, the customer and the manager.
+BamazoN will run as two primary users, the customer and the manager.

 ---